business-science/tibbletime/README.md

 Some immediate advantages of this include:

-1. The ability to perform compact time-based subsetting on tibbles.
+1. Performing compact time-based subsetting on tibbles.

 2. Partitioning an index column by time (like yearly, monthly, every 2 weeks, etc.) so that you can use `dplyr`'s grouped functionality to summarise and aggregate by time period.

 3. Changing the periodicity of a time-based tibble.
 This allows easily changing from a daily dataset to a monthly or yearly dataset.

-4. All functions were designed to support the pipe and to work with packages like `dplyr` and `tidyr`.
+4. Easily working with the pipe and packages like `dplyr` and `tidyr` to make for a seamless experience with time series and the tidyverse.
 Each function has also been designed to work with `dplyr::group_by()` allowing for powerful data manipulation.

 5. Modifying functions for rolling analysis.

-6. Quickly creating `tbl_time` time series objects.
+6. Creating `tbl_time` time series objects quickly.

-7. Full support for `Date` and `POSIXct` index columns, and experimental support for `yearmon`, `yearqtr` and `hms` which should become more stable as some issues in `dplyr` are worked out.
+7. Using fully supported `Date` and `POSIXct` index columns, along with experimental support for `yearmon`, `yearqtr` and `hms` which should become more stable as some issues in `dplyr` are worked out.

 Installation
 ------------